Our Review Process

 The golden rule of obesity is related to the intake and consumption of food.
 Essentially, changing the way you eat and making better food-related choices is the way to go.
 Reducing the carb content and replacing them with proteins and fiber would be the best possible solution.
 Additionally, having a lot of vegetables that are low in carbs and starch and eating foods with an overall low glycemic load would work best to reduce the body fat or prevent it from growing.

 Since foods with a large amount of sugar are known to affect the overall metabolic health, it can cause a fat build-up around the abdomen and the liver.
+Also know about random blood sugar normal range.

 Obesity is not a healthy trait.
 It means having a lower rate of metabolism and greater fat ratio than required depending on the age and height of a person.
 This can lead to several complications and vulnerabilities that can cause issues to the physical and mental health of a person.